A Burger Episode

 Also,

 I'm huge fans of you guys.
-Oh, thank you.
+Oh, thank you so much.

 Thank you.

-You've helped Eric's life out tremendously.
-Yeah, no, I don't have to wait any longer.
+You've held to Eric's life out tremendously.
+Yeah, now I don't have to wait any longer.

 This is great.
 These guys are big inspirations for me.